 - Teach others about the rights of individuals with IDD

 - Assist in the IDD training of law enforcement officers through our Ethan Saylor First Responders Training

 - Send letters and schedule meetings with county officials and state legislators

 - Fundraising for the group, and others.
 (Check out our Annual “Camp Out For Calvert” event)

 - Have fun!

 How can I get involved?

 Anyone with an intellectual or developmental disability is welcome to participate in People on the Go.
 You do not have to receive services from The Arc Southern Maryland to join.
-For more information, please contact the POG group in your area.
+For more information, please contact us.

 410-535-2413 or firstname.lastname@example.org